DeadSoxy private label sock branding and packaging

 Frequently Asked Questions

-What's the minimum order for private label socks?
+What is the minimum order for private label socks?+

-How much should I budget for a first private label order?
+How much should I budget for a first private label sock order?+

-What's the difference between private label and white label?
+What is the difference between private label and white label socks?+

 Resources